-Although Premier Die Casting Company is not a magnesium die caster, there was a very important development in Washington DC earlier this week that will affect the competitiveness of the magnesium die casting industry in the United States.
+Although Premier Engineered Products is not a magnesium die caster, there was a very important development in Washington DC earlier this week that will affect the competitiveness of the magnesium die casting industry in the United States.
 The development was the result of the work of the North American Die Casting Association (NADCA) and a few magnesium die casters in various areas of the country.

 On February 10, 2011 the United States magnesium die casting industry achieved an important victory before the International Trade Commission (ITC), which acted to revoke the antidumping order on magnesium from Russia.
 The order on Chinese alloy magnesium was continued.